NZMSA/2021-Phase-2-Data-Science/4. Deploy Model onto Azure/README.md

 For those that are familiar with software full stack development, deployment is a key skill in DevOps that make a software system available for use, and nowadays, it is commonly achieved through the cloud via services such as Microsoft's Azure and Amazon's AWS.
 Similarly, a data scientist can also deploy machine learning models via cloud services for production level applications.

+**NOTE: The examply.ipynb contains all the code discussed in this tutorial, and all files used in this tutorial can be fold in this folder.**

 ## Software Installations and Prerequisites

 1. Python or Anaconda